Ten features for halal connection

 Reporting, blocking, profile review, and honest verification limits.

-Many apps reward time spent and volume of interactions.
-Maktub rewards clarity: a small number of introductions, one expression of interest at a time, and conversation only when interest is mutual.
+Many apps reward time spent and interaction volume.
+Maktub rewards clarity: one curated introduction per day, one expression of interest at a time, and conversation only when interest is mutual.

-These choices reflect widely held Islamic values around intention (niyyah), modesty, involving trusted people, and treating seekers with good character — without pretending an app can replace scholar guidance or family wisdom.
+These choices reflect widely shared Islamic values around intention (niyyah), modesty, involvement of trusted people, and good character — without pretending an app can replace scholarly guidance or family wisdom.

 It is written.